amd/LIRA/README.md

     ```

 2. **Activate your conda environment:**
 This conda environment should already be installed from the Ryzen AI SW installation mentioned earlier.
     ```bash
-    conda activate ryzen-ai-1.6.0
+    conda activate ryzen-ai-*.*.*
     ```
+Replace the `ryzen-ai-*.*.*` with the version number you are using, such as `ryzen-ai-1.5.0`

 3. **Install LIRA in editable mode:**
     ```bash